 - September 10, 1992 to September 20, 1992

 The First Nations Performance Series was the third annual performance series organized by the grunt gallery.
-The program features one evening of cabaret and ten evenings of solo performance, running from September 10th to 20th, 1992.
-This year's series features First Nations artists and was a significant presentation of the diversity and scope of contemporary Native expression in performance.
+The program featured one evening of cabaret and ten evenings of solo performance, running from September 10th to 20th, 1992.
+This series featured First Nations artists and was a significant presentation of the diversity and scope of contemporary Native expression in performance.

-By Ahasiw Maskegon-Iskwew, Annie Frazier, Dana Claxton, Lee Maracle, Margo Kane, Marie Humber, Michael Lawrenchuk, Michelle Thrush, W. Allen Deleary, Zachary Longboy
+By Ahasiw Maskegon-Iskwew, Aiyyana Maracle, Annie Frazier, Archer Pechawis, Dana Claxton, Jimmy Sidlar, Lee Maracle, Margo Kane, Marie Humber, Michael Lawrenchuk, Michelle Thrush, Sam Bob, W. Allen Deleary, Zachary Longboy

 artist | 1 ProgramArtists Michelle Thrush